geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 So I'll post something.
 So I'll post something.
 I mean, there's a rule currently that does that sometimes nests a div, but it doesn't always choose the best factor to nest it by.
 And ideally you want, well, ideally you don't want any nesting because it means you do two divs instead of one.
 But then there's some stuff with like, well, I don't know, it made when I unnested it made Winograd or Max slower.

 ##### **Geohot** [[00:44:23](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2663)]
 Yeah.
-So that...
+So that..
 And that, I mean, it will.
 Yeah.
 Yeah.

 ##### **Chenyu** [[00:44:31](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2671)]
 So I think usually these things, you can start it by like editing.
 Yeah.
 And then you can start it by like, oh, I just did examples that is currently not simplified into a test.
 Then mark it as a to-do or like expected value or.
-So...
+So..
 Yeah.
 It's a lot easier for other people to understand like what's not done and what can be made better.

 ##### **Sieds Lykles** [[00:44:54](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2694)]
 Yeah.
 I'll add some to-do's, some examples.